lukinkratas/yafin/docs/reference/index.md

 ### Calendar Events x Quote Summary Endpoints

-Calendar events data is available both in client.get_calendar_events (Calendar Events Endpoint) and in client.get_quote_summary (Quote Summary Endpoint) with calendarEvents module, but each endpoint provides different data.
+Calendar events data is available in client.get_calendar_events (Calendar Events Endpoint) and in client.get_quote_summary (Quote Summary Endpoint) with calendarEvents module, but each endpoint provides different data.

-Calendar events data is available both in symbol.get_calendar_events (Quote Summary Endpoint).
+Calendar events data is available in symbol.get_calendar_events (Quote Summary Endpoint).

 ### Response JSON

 Most of the client endpoints return response json with result and error fields.

-Exception to that are client.get_search and client.get_ratings, which return the direct search / ratings (respectively) results.
+Exception to that are client.get_search, client.get_ratings and client.get_ratings, which return the direct search / ratings / analysis (respectively) results.